IvanKoskov/SXMac/README.md

 - Renaming files fixes
 - New custom alert
 - pathsManager is now even more powerful!
-- To do: find testers and receive good feedback!))
+- Added the version checker
+- Project is now C compatible
+- To do: Switch to makefile??
+Probably this is happening soon and will be in the next major update and in the last alpha version

 </details>